St. Andrew's Athletic Club: History

 The "St. Andrew's Athletic Club" was established in 1890 by the homonymous school.
 The football team was formed by railway workers.

 St. Andrew's A.C. is considered the first Argentine champion ever due to have won (along with Old Caledonians F.C.) the first Primera División championship organized in 1891 by the "Argentine Association Football League", a body founded that same year by fellow student Alec Lamont, although it was disestablished soon after the end of the season.
 The five teams registered to play the tournament were (apart from St. Andrew's), Old Caledonians, Buenos Aires & Rosario Railway, Belgrano Football Club (predecessor of current Belgrano Athletic Club) and Buenos Aires Football Club (not related to the first football club of Argentina founded in 1867).
 Hurlingham also registered but did not play any match.
-The club had its field in Montes de Oca Avenue, Barracas district of Buenos Aires.
+The club had its field in Montes de Oca Avenue 1336, Barracas neighborhood of Buenos Aires.

 The practice of football in Argentina was spread thanks to Lamont and Alexander Watson Hutton, who later established Alumni, the most successful team until its dissolution in 1911.

 The first championship started on 12 April and finished on 13 September 1891.
 At the end of the season, St. Andrew's and Old Caledonians, a team formed by employees of the Scottish company that built the main drainage of Buenos Aires, shared the first position and the Association considered the title shared, but both teams had to play a new match only to award the medals.
 Therefore, St. Andrew's and Old Caledonians played a new game, played on September 13, 1891, and won by St. Andrew's by 3–1.

 The team disputed only one more tournament in 1894, which was won by Lomas Athletic Club.
 St. Andrew's finished 5th over 6 teams, having lost 7 games of 10 played.
 After that season, St. Andrew's FC never played an official football championship again.
 It is believed that the club was dissolved soon after.